Lightning Prediction under Uncertainty: DeepLight with Hazy Loss: Evaluation

 \section{Evaluation}

-In this section, we evaluate \emph{DeepLight} in experiments.
-Specifically in the following sections, we show the experiment settings, the comparison of \emph{DeepLight} with baselines, the effect of \emph{Hazy Loss} and \textit{Multi-Branching} based approach, ablation studies, and case studies.
+In this section, we evaluate DeepLight in experiments.
+Specifically in the following sections, we show the experiment settings, the comparison of DeepLight with baselines, the effect of Hazy Loss and Multi-Branching based approach, ablation studies, computational efficiency analysis and case studies.